 With the Access App Launcher, users can easily open all applications that they have access to from a single dashboard.

 Users log in using one of the identity providers configured for the account.
 Once Access authenticates the user, the App Launcher displays applications they are authorized to use, in the form of application tiles.
-Clicking on an application tile launches the application’s hostname, sending the user to that tool as part of their SSO flow.
+Selecting an application tile launches the application’s hostname, sending the user to that tool as part of their SSO flow.

 Enable the App Launcher

 By default, the App Launcher is disabled.
 To enable it, you must configure a policy that defines which users can access the App Launcher.

 To enable the App Launcher: